The Canonical Amoebot Model: Algorithms and Concurrency Control: A General Framework for Concurrency Control

-We now consider the behavior of $\alg'$ under asynchronous executions.
-Recall from Section~\ref{subsec:modelalgs} that while each amoebot executes at most one action at a time and executes that action's operations sequentially to completion, asynchronous executions allow arbitrarily many amoebots to execute actions simultaneously.
-We once again define an appropriate abstraction for our analysis.
-For this abstraction, we assume an ideal wall-clock that can be used to assign precise timing to each event associated with an algorithm's execution; however, we emphasize that this ideal time is only used in this analysis and is unavailable to the amoebots.
-An \textit{asynchronous schedule} is an assignment of precise timing to every message sending and receipt, variable update in public memory, movement start and end, and operation failure in an asynchronous execution.
-Thus, in contrast to sequential schedules, we model asynchronous computation at the message passing level to capture all possible ways concurrent operation executions can interleave.
-In keeping with Sections~\ref{subsec:modeloperations} and~\ref{subsec:modelalgs}, we make no assumptions on timing other than (\textit{i}) the delay between every message's sending and receipt as well as every movement's start and end must be positive, and (\textit{ii}) the time taken by every operation execution must be finite.
-We also assume that at any time while the asynchronous schedule has not yet terminated, there is at least one amoebot executing an action; note that any positive delay where all amoebots are idle could be truncated so that the last action execution's end time coincides with the next action execution's start time without changing the system configuration.
-In addition to timing, an asynchronous schedule must specify the operations, contents of all messages, and variable values accessed and updated; i.e., all details except private computations.
+We first analyze algorithm $\alg'$ under asynchronous executions.
+Recall from Section~\ref{subsec:modelalgs} that although each amoebot executes at most one action at a time and executes that action's operations sequentially to completion, asynchronous executions allow arbitrarily many amoebots to execute actions simultaneously.
+An \textit{asynchronous schedule} is an assignment of precise timing by a wall-clock to every \textit{event} in an asynchronous execution; i.e., every message sending and receipt, variable update in public memory, movement start and end, and operation failure.
+We emphasize that this wall-clock timing is only used for this analysis and is unavailable to the amoebots.
+In keeping with Sections~\ref{subsec:modeloperations} and~\ref{subsec:modelalgs}, we make no assumptions on timing other than (\textit{i}) the delay between every message's sending and receipt as well as every movement's start and end must be positive, and (\textit{ii}) the time taken by every operation execution---and, by extension, every action execution---must be finite.
+W.l.o.g., we may assume that any two events either occur simultaneously or are at least one time unit apart.
+We also assume, w.l.o.g., that at any time before the asynchronous schedule has terminated, there is at least one active amoebot; note that any positive delay during which all amoebots are inactive could be truncated so that the last action execution's end time coincides with the next action execution's start time without changing the system configuration.
+In addition to timing, an asynchronous schedule specifies the operations executed, all messages' contents, and variable values accessed and updated; i.e., all details except private computations.